threlte/threlte/apps/docs/src/routes/core/hierarchical-object.md

 The component [`<SceneGraphObject>`](/core/scene-graph-object) in turn uses this component to add and remove objects to and from the scene graph.

 :::admonition type="info"
 This is a **trait component**.
-They are mostly used internally and make certain aspects of three.js objects accessible and reactive and interact with threlte systems.
+Trait components are mostly used internally and make certain aspects of three.js objects accessible and reactive and interact with Threlte systems.
 :::

 !!!